midilab/uCtrl/README.md

   // always call module init before setup it uCtrl.initAin();

-  // just plug the hardware analog ports ADC uCtrl.ain->plug(A1);
+  // just plug the hardware by analog ports ADC
-  uCtrl.ain->plug(A0);
+  // plug() is for microcontroller direct ADC pin
+  // this example adds two ADC ports making 2 potentiometers avaliable for use uCtrl.ain->plug(A0);
   uCtrl.ain->plug(A1);
-  uCtrl.ain->plug(A0);

-  // if no multiplex driver defined at modules.h the code bellow plugs 4 microntroller ADC ports making 4 potentiometers avaliable
-  // if 4067 multiplexer driver defined at modules.h the code bellow plugs 4x 4051 making 32 potentiometers avaliable
-  // if 4067 multiplexer driver defined at modules.h the code bellow plugs 4x 4067 making 64 potentiometers avaliable
+  // plugMux() is for multiplexed ADC pin read via 4051/4067
+  // this examples adds two 4051(see modules for 4067) making 16 potentiometers avaliable for use uCtrl.ain->plugMux(A2);
+  uCtrl.ain->plugMux(A3);

+  // total 18 potentiometers avaliable: 2 direct connected and 16 via 2x 4051

   // callback where you receive potentiometer changes uCtrl.ain->setCallback(ainInput);
   // you can use this RT callback in case too much processing is done